Critical criminology: Socially contingent definitions of crime

-It can also rest upon the fundamental assertion that definitions of what constitute crimes are socially and historically contingent, that is, what constitutes a crime varies in different social situations and different periods of history.
+Critical criminologists assert that how crime is defined is socially and historically contingent, that is, what constitutes a crime varies in different social situations and different periods of history.
+The conclusion that critical criminological theorists draw from this is that crime is socially constructed by the state and those in power.

-For example, homosexuality was illegal in the United Kingdom up to 1967 when it was legalized for men over 21.
-If the act itself remained the same, how could its 'criminal qualities' change such that it became legal?
-What this question points out to us is that acts do not, in themselves, possess 'criminal qualities', that is, there is nothing inherent that makes any act a crime other than that it has been designated a crime in the law that has jurisdiction in that time and place.
+One way that the social construction of crime can be conceptualized is through examining the criminalization of homosexuality.
+Homosexuality was illegal in the United Kingdom until 1967 when it became legalized for men over the age of 21.
+For critical criminologists, the criminalization of the LGBTQ+ community by the state reflects the social construction of crime, as it has since been found that there is being a part of the community is not inherently criminal.
+Additionally, critical theory would assert that the criminalization of homosexuality is an explicit use power by the state to control marginalized populations.

-Whilst there are many variations on the critical theme in criminology, the term critical criminology has become a cynosure for perspectives that take to be fundamental the understanding that certain acts are crimes because certain people have the power to make them so.
+Whilst there are many variations on the critical theme in criminology, the term critical criminology has become a guiding principle for perspectives that take to be fundamental the understanding that certain acts are crimes because certain people have the power to make them so.
 The reliance on what has been seen as the oppositional paradigm, administrational criminology, which tends to focus on the criminological categories that governments wish to highlight (mugging and other street crime, violence, burglary, and, as many critical criminologists would contend, predominantly the crimes of the poor) can be questioned.